upengareri/devops/work_notes.md

 	- Packer does not manage the image.
 Packer only builds images.
 After they're built, it is up to you to launch or destroy them
 	(HashiCorp has separate tool for creating pre-baked images (packer) and separate tool for provisioning (terraform).
 We just need to create a JSON file and pass installation script as user-data as part of creation in terraform and it will take care of developing the AMI for us.)
 	- **To know how to setup jenkins master-slave architecture using packer and terraform, follow the link - https://www.velotio.com/engineering-blog/setup-jenkins-master-slave-architecture **
+	- **Beginner tutorial on Packer with examples: https://devopscube.com/packer-tutorial-for-beginners/**

 - **Ansible**
 	- It's a configuration management tool that can be used to install packages